 In some ways, when you’re racing to catchup with the protagonist, I think it’s interesting.
 It’s more stimulating.
 You have to make yourself aware of your surroundings in a very quick way, and I like that.
 It’s for the audience.
 I prefer throwing people into the deep end, rather than having the birth and long yawn sort of a beginning.
 [Laughs]

-You also don’t seem to be a big fan of spoken exposition.
-Where’s the desire come from to express ideas facially and visually?
+[Laughs] You also don’t seem to be a big fan of spoken exposition.

-With moments where characters are communicating through expressions, like the “New York, New York” sequence, do you write down what those expressions mean, or do you let actors interpret scenes like that?
+With moments where characters are communicating through expressions, like the “New York, New York” sequence, do you write down their demeanor or do you let actors interpret scenes like that?

 Oh no, I write it.
 You want to let an actor know what you’re thinking and when the character’s emotion appears.
 For example, when she does the a cappella stuff, when the camera falls back and you hear her voice, that was in [the script] too; it was meticulous.
 Also, sometimes it’s difficult to write things in the abstract — you have to put it out there on paper.
 It just makes people imagine better what it possibly can be and how they can actually interpret that.

-To capture those type of moments, what type of atmosphere do you try to give the actors?
+To capture those type of moments, what type of atmosphere do you try to create for the actors?

 It starts with the staging, starts with hair and makeup, starts with wardrobe, starts with the grip, starts with the cinematographer and the sound department, basically the whole crew.
 It was such an amazing experience being with this crew.
 Of course, actors come to a situation and tend to know what’s going on.
 If the environment is collaborative, warm, and has a certain kind of unity to it, they are allowed to take risks because they’re in a safe environment.